 Keep in mind that this update is only for the Google Pixel lineup.
 Other phones from OnePlus, Samsung, LG, or others are waiting for updates from the makers.
 Basically, this update doesn’t apply to you yet unless you have a Pixel, Essential Phone, or maybe a OnePlus phone as they’re pretty quick to updates.

 So what’s actually next for your Pixel phone?
-Well, aside from the January update next month, that’s the Android R beta in early March of 2020.
+Well, aside from the January update any day now, that’s the Android 11 beta in early March of 2020.
 Each year Google kicks off a beta and developer test several months early, and we’ll start learning more about the upcoming Android R release and beta soon.
-For now, get the latest December Android 10 software for your Pixel.
+For now, get the latest December or January Android 10 software for your Pixel.
 Then, leave us a comment below if it fixes your problems, or causes a new one.